Palazzo Naldini

-The Palazzo Naldini, or Naldini Del Riccio', or also Niccolini al Duomo, is a Florence palace located on the corner of Piazza del Duomo 28 rosso and Via dei Servi 2–4.
+The Palazzo Naldini, or Naldini Del Riccio', or also Niccolini al Duomo, is a Florence palace on the corner of Piazza del Duomo 28 rosso and Via dei Servi 2–4.

 In one of the workshops on the ground floor of the palace worked, among others, Donatello, as recalled by a plaque and a bust towards Piazza Duomo.

 History

 Two houses owned by the Tedaldi family were here in 1427.
 "In one of its workshops practised the art of sculpture Donatello and Michelozzo Michelozzi in the year 1433 and in that round.
 The year then 1498 Giuliano and Antonio Giamberti, known as da San Gallo, celebrated Florentine wood carvers and civil and military architects, leased from Lattanzio di Francesco Tedaldi the workshop of this house, which remains on the south corner".